-As part of their duties, the Lord Mayor, Deputy Lord Mayor and Councillors will be required to undertake interstate and international travel on behalf of Council.
+As part of their duties, Councillors will be required to undertake interstate and international travel on behalf of Council.
 Representation of Council at national and international levels is an important part of developing, communicating and implementing Council policy and includes:

-- Travel to investigate issues, projects or activities of relevance to actions contained in the Council Plan and other policies and programs including those relating to portfolio responsibilities. - Attendance at conferences, workshops and forums as either a presenter or a delegate on topics relating to Council's policies, aims and projects or on areas of professional development for Councillors. - Participation in Council led missions to destinations in support of Council's International-policy Engagement Framework, Melbourne - doing business globally, or as part of an agreed program of activities or established alliances targeted at improving business, cultural, and environmental and innovation exchange.
+- Travel to investigate issues, projects or activities of relevance to actions contained in the Council Plan and other policies and programs including those relating to portfolio responsibilities. - Attendance at conferences, workshops and forums as either a presenter or a delegate on topics relating to Council's policies, aims and projects or on areas of professional development for Councillors. - Participation in Council led missions to destinations in support of Council's policy, Melbourne doing business globally, or as part of an agreed program of activities or established alliances targeted at improving business, cultural, environmental and innovation exchange.